hanneshayashi/gsm/README.md

 As useful as the above may be, sometimes you need to understand what is happening or need to know why something didn't work as expected.
 For those times, GSM creates a log file in your home directory called "gsm.log" that contains error messages.\
 You can configure the location and name of the log file, either in your config file (see [configs](https://gsm.hayashi-ke.online/gsm/configs)) or by using the `--log` flag when running a command.
-You can also use the [log command](https://gsm.hayashi-ke.online/gsm/log) to view or clear the log, wthout having to manually open it.
+You can also use the [log command](https://gsm.hayashi-ke.online/gsm/log) to view or clear the log, without having to manually open it.

 ## License and Copyright